tatp22/linformer-pytorch/README.md

         activation="gelu", # What activation to use.
 Currently, only gelu and relu supported, and only on ff network. use_pos_emb=True, # Whether or not to use positional embeddings checkpoint_level="C0", # What checkpoint level to use.
+For more information, see below. parameter_sharing="layerwise", # What level of parameter sharing to use.
 For more information, see below.
         ).cuda()
 x = torch.randn(1, 262144, 64).cuda()
 y = model(x)